AVSystem/developer-zone/docs/academy/exercise3a.md

 pico_add_extra_outputs(lwm2m_academy_time_object)
 ```

-At the end of the file add the mention about subdirectory to the general CMakeLists.txt.
+At the end of the file add the mention about subdirectory to the general *CMakeLists.txt*.

 <p style="text-align: center;">Anjay-pico-client/CMakeLists.txt</p>